Modules

 Selective Imports

-If you only need a couple of things from a module, you can import them directly into scope.
+When you need only a few names from a module, pull them straight into scope.
 No dot prefix required.

 LOON